OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ```
 Then open the generated file in Google Map or Google Earth.

-- The same feature is also available for GPX (for navigation software like OpenCPN), from `util.NMEAtoGPX`.
+- The same feature is also available for GPX (for navigation software like OpenCPN), use `util.NMEAtoGPX`, from the script `log.to.gpx.sh`.
+- Idem for Comma Separated Values (CSV, spreadsheet compatible), use `util.NMEAtoCSV`,  from the script `log.to.csv.sh`.

 ## Builder
 As an example, there is in the `NMEA.mux.WebUI` module a script called `to.prod.sh` that shows a way to